dreikanter/ruby-bookmarks/README.md

 - [Rack::LiveReload](https://github.com/johnbintz/rack-livereload) — Bring in `livereload.js` into handy Rack middleware.
 No need for browser extensions anymore!
 Just plug it in your middleware stack and go!
 Even supports browsers without WebSockets!
 - [rack-mini-profiler](https://github.com/MiniProfiler/rack-mini-profiler) — middleware that displays speed badge for every html page.
 Designed to work both in production and in development.
 - [Coverband](https://github.com/danmayer/coverband) — Rack middleware to help measure production code coverage.

+### ActiveRecord

+- [Annotate](https://github.com/ctran/annotate_models) — Add a comment summarizing the current schema to the top or bottom of each of your ActiveRecord models, fixtures, tests and specs, factory_girl factories, routes.rb file, etc.
+- [Paperclip](https://github.com/thoughtbot/paperclip) — easy file attachment management for ActiveRecord.
+- [Thinking Sphinx](https://github.com/pat/thinking-sphinx) — a library for connecting ActiveRecord to the Sphinx full-text search tool, and integrates closely with Rails (but also works with other Ruby web frameworks).
+- [Ancestry](https://github.com/stefankroes/ancestry) — organise ActiveRecord model into a tree structure.
+- [Squeel](https://github.com/activerecord-hackery/squeel) — lets you write your Active Record queries with fewer strings, and more Ruby, by making the Arel awesomeness that lies beneath Active Record more accessible.

 ### Authentication